RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step3.md

 `curl -X "POST" -H "Content-Type: application/json" -H "my-special-header: my-value" -d '{"name":"Johanna"}' $HELLO_FUNCTION_ENDPOINT`{{execute}}

-The custom header should now be visible in the response from the function because it is visible in the context sent to the function by Fn.
+The custom HTTP header in this CURL call should now be visible in the response from the function because it is visible in the context sent to the function by Fn.

 By inspecting the *ctx* input parameter, you can make your function interpret the request in a more encompassing way than by only inspecting the input parameter.